 SLA – LASER Printers use a laser to harden the resin.
 This gives them very precise control allowing for much finer detail on prints.
 The Peopoly Moai and Formlabs Form 2 represent this style of printer.
 From my understanding SLA printers are faster with one part, but slower with multiple parts.
 It is a tradeoff and these machines tend to be more expensive.
 These printers have a reported layer height of .015 mm to .2 mm. (or 15 microns to 200 microns).

 SLA-LCD printers use an LED array to project light and an LCD screen to mask an “image” onto the build plate.
 This exposes the resin to UV light, hardening it.
-These printers are down to less than half the cost of SLA printers.
+These printers are down to less than half the cost of Laser based SLA printers.
 The edges of the build plates can be a little less precise.
-The LCD screens are not quite as crisp as the laser in the SLA printers.
+The LCD screens are not quite as crisp as a laser.
 For the most part, I doubt this will create any real problems when printing miniatures.
 The SLA-LCD printers have one major advantage, as well.
 It takes as long to expose for 1 item on a print bed, as it does a full print bed.
 So, if you print multiple items at once, you see a speed savings compared to the SLA-LASER printers.
 These printers have a reported layer height of .025 mm to .05 to higher.
 Remember, the more layers you have to print, the longer the print takes.

 This is kind of a weird one.
 So, FDM is considered best for Terrain, and the SLA style printers are considered best for miniatures.